Prince of Wales Secondary School

 Prince of Wales Secondary School is a public secondary school located in Vancouver, British Columbia, Canada.

 History

 Prince of Wales is named in honour of Edward, Prince of Wales, the heir apparent to the Canadian throne.
-The ostrich feather and crown symbol, and the Ich dien motto of the school are identical to those of its namesake.
+The Prince of Wales's feathers, and the Ich dien motto of the school are identical to those of its namesake.
 Prince of Wales opened for classes in September 1920 at its original site, which is now Shaughnessy Elementary School.
 In 1960 it moved to its current location, which had previously been a golf course.

 Programs offered

 Mini School Program

 Prince of Wales Mini School is a district mini school program of 140 students that seeks students from Vancouver who have demonstrated above average academic achievement and involvement in school and community.
 Each year, students attend outdoor education trips to strengthen the community and learn new skills.

-Electives

-Prince of Wales offers a variety of electives that appeal to student interests, which range from applied skills such as home economics, stagecraft, technical education, and business education, to fine arts (graphic design, filmmaking, photography, art, choir, music).
-Many students pursue these electives for personal interest, or they choose these courses because they will be studying in this fields for their post-secondary programs.
-For example, many students take senior level accounting, marketing, and economics courses offered at PW and go on to study Commerce / Business in their post-secondary program.

 TREK Outdoor Education Program

 The TREK program is offered for grade 10 students from schools throughout the Vancouver School District with an interest in outdoor activities and environmental education.

 The program admits 112 students each year, who are get to go on various outdoor trips throughout their school year.
 The program finishes most of the regular grade 10 academic curriculum while being able to participate in outdoor activities, including both overnight and day trips that teach basic outdoor skills, minimum impact camping, hiking and backpacking, ocean kayaking, canoeing, rock climbing, back-country (telemark) skiing, cross-country (Nordic) skiing, snow shelter building & winter camping, avalanche awareness, cycle touring, outdoor cooking, and map & compass navigation, and in-class focus on sustainability and the environment.